denismacm/Team32_HomeShare/ReadMe.md

 ## Responses Page Directions
 On the Nav-Bar, if you click on the responses tab, you will be directed to the responses page where you can see responses you have recieved from your invitations that you sent out. \
 Some features of responses page are: \
 &emsp; &emsp;1.
-Clicking on any part of the responses card except for the buttons will create a popup to show you more information about a response that was sent to &emsp;&emsp;&emsp; you. \
+Clicking on any part of the responses card except for the buttons will create a popup to show you more information about a response that was sent to you. \
 &emsp; &emsp;2.
 Clicking on the message button on a response card will create a popup, allowing you to message back the user that you sent an invite to.
-This will then &emsp; &emsp;&emsp;remove the response from your response feed if you leave the response page and come back to it. \
+This will then remove the response from your response feed if you leave the response page and come back to it. \
 &emsp; &emsp;3.
 Clicking on the remove button on a response card will remove that response off your list of responses, indicating that you no longer have interest in living with the person you invited. \
 &emsp; &emsp;4.
 You can also filter through your list of responses using the two dropdowns above which allow you to: \
 &emsp; &emsp;&emsp; &emsp;1.
 Sort by Name and Gender. \